saadbhuiyan0/78_SolverForQueensPuzzle/README.md

 ## Saad Bhuiyan's remarks

 ### citations / worked with / received help from
 I received help from Xiaoqi and Mr. Holmes since reading comments from Piazza@481 led me to discover errors in my own work and ideas to solve the issue.
+I also had a discussion with Eric Lau about where `nBoardsConsidered++` should be within the method.
+I argued it should be at the beginning of the method because `nBoardsConsidered` includes all boards not legal or legal and we decided that was correct.
 Outside of that I only relied on Piazza@479 and the README.

 ## Holmes's remarks